 Study for less

 If you study in France you can claim permanent residency in two years rather than five and maintain all your EU rights to work anywhere in Europe.
 But that’s not the only reason to study abroad.
 According to research from the British Council in 2015, a third of British youngsters are considering studying abroad.
 UCAS has started offering overseas courses.
 The most obvious negative, the language barrier, doesn’t exist as the courses are taught in English.
 There are at least 2,000 English-language undergraduate courses in non-English-speaking Europe.
 Instead of paying 9,000 per year and ending Uni with debts of 50,000, you could do a course in Maastricht in the Netherlands for tuition fees of under 2,000 (although living costs are very similar there).
-Other EU countries have courses that cost in the hundreds of pounds, at least while the UK is in the EU.
+Other EU countries have courses that cost in hundreds of pounds, at least while the UK is in the EU.
+Having said that, if you’re looking to become one of the international students uk, it may be good to consult an immigration consultancy regarding the procedures involved and what course may best suit you.

 A taste of the exotic